a1ire3a/NLA/README.md

 # Natural Language Autoencoders for Code-Model Activations

-This repository is my submission for the KTH AI4Code PhD recruitment task.
 I reimplemented a compact Natural Language Autoencoder (NLA)-style pipeline and applied it to activations from a small open-source code language model.

 The central question is: